 Question 1: Can RAN2 confirm applicability of AL-FEC awareness at RAN for DL based on the above principles for RLC AM mode, also considering RAN-level enhancements of RLC Acknowledged Mode (RLC AM) for XR as per RP-240791?

 With respect to RLC UM, RAN indicated in R2-2405781 that "RAN2 does not think it is possible for NG-RAN to determine reliably whether a PDU has been successfully delivered over an unacknowledged-mode data bearer."

-However, on this SA4 clarified the following in S4-241785 on the operation of AL-FEC codes:
+After sending the previous LS in S2-2405625, SA2 clarified the principles for potential use of content ratio information for discarding of PDUs during congestion as listed above.